k0f1/configuring-linux-web-server/README.md

  </VirtualHost> line:
  `WSGIScriptAlias / /var/www/html/myapp.wsgi`

+ Then **_create_** the `/var/www/html/myapp.wsgi` file using the command `sudo vim /var/www/html/myapp.wsgi`

- Finally, restart Apache with the sudo apache2ctl restar
+ Finally, restart Apache with the sudo apache2ctl restart

-Now that we have defined the name of the file you need to write within Apache configuration by using `WSGIScriptAlias` directive.
-Create the `/var/www/html/myapp.wsgi`file using the command `sudo vim /var/www/html/myapp.wsgi`
+The name of the file you need to write within Apache configuration by using `WSGIScriptAlias` directive.